Monday 2nd January 2023

-Vaikunta Ekadasi is one of the important and auspicious days for Hindus.
-It is dedicated to Vishnu.
+Vaikunta Ekadasi is one of the important and auspicious days for Hindus, which is dedicated to Lord Vishnu.
 It occurs in the Hindu calendar, during the month of “Margazhi” (between December and January).
-When observed, it bestows liberation from the cycle of birth and death.
+Whe observed, it bestows liberation from the cycle of re-births.

 According to Padma Purana, the female energy of Vishnu slayed the demon “Muran” and protected the ‘Devas’.
 This happened on the eleventh day of lunar month during the sun’s journey in the Dhanur Rasi.
 Impressed by the act, Vishnu names her as ‘Ekadasi’ and gives her the boon that those who worship ‘Ekadasi’ on the day of her victory over Muran would reach ‘Vaikuntam’ (His abode).

-All are welcome to participate and seek the blessings of Lord Sri Venkateswara.
+All are welcome to participate in the festival and seek the blessings of Lord Sri Venkateswara.